-One thousand years ago in Korea, the Goryeo Daejanggyeongpan (the Tripitaka Koreana) was crafted, containing the entire Buddhist canon.
-Among all the collections of Buddhist scriptures translated into classical Chinese, the Tripitaka Koreana is the oldest and most accurate, making it one of the greatest documentary heritages of Korea and the world.
+One thousand years ago in Korea, the Goryeo Daejanggyeongpan (Tripitaka Koreana) was crafted, containing the entire Buddhist canon.
+Among all the collections of Buddhist scriptures translated into classical Chinese, the Tripitaka Koreana is the oldest and most accurate, making it one of the greatest documented heritages of Korea and the world.
 Even to this day, the Tripitaka Koreana has remained perfectly preserved.
 The reason that it has remained unchanged and passed down from generation to generation in its entirety is because of the existence of the Janggyeongpanjeon.
 This building reflects the skills and intelligence of its creators as they built a structure capable of withstanding the test of time and an everchanging envrionment to store the priceless treasures within.

-802 during the Silla Period, and has proudly remained standing for over 1,200 years.
-It is home to the Tripitaka Koreana (also known as the 'Goryeo Tripitaka') – a UNESCO Memory of the World – and Janggyeongpanjeon – a UNESCO World Cultural Heritage.
+802 during the Silla Period, and has remained strong for over 1,200 years.
+It is home to the Tripitaka Koreana (also known as the Goryeo Tripitaka) – a UNESCO Memory of the World – and Janggyeongpanjeon – a UNESCO World Cultural Heritage

 The Tripitaka Koreana contains all the teachings of Buddha.
 Although Buddhist scriptures can be found in any country with Buddhist roots, the Tripitaka Koreana is the oldest Buddhist canon written in classical Chinese, and is said to be of the best quality in the world.